jerpdoesgames/EldenRingArmorOptimizer/README.md

 # Credits

+* This tool is inspired by the legendary work by [MugenMonkey](https://mugenmonkey.com) on various Build Planner, Starting Class Optimizer, Armor Optimizer, etc. tools for the Souls games.
 * This tool uses data-mined information provided by [TarnishedSpreadsheet](https://www.reddit.com/user/tarnishedspreadsheet)
 * Please be sure to check the [Contributors List](https://github.com/jerpdoesgames/EldenRingArmorOptimizer/graphs/contributors) to see who've been submitting changes on **GitHub**.